 The UE may operate in either single-registration mode or dual-registration mode in 3GPP access.
 Irrespective of whether the UE operates in single-registration mode or dual-registration mode in 3GPP access, it is assumed that the UE supports simultaneous registrations for non-3GPP access in 5GC and 3GPP access in EPC.

 The ATSSS rules are provided from the PGW-C+SMF to the UE via SM NAS signalling over 5GC, as described in clause 5.32.2 of TS 23.501 [2].
-ATSSS rules are not provided via the EPC.
+ATSSS rules may be provided via the EPC.

 When a UE establishes a MA PDU Session in 5GS, the UE indicates whether it supports 3GPP access leg over EPC.
 Based on the UE capability, the SMF determines whether the non-3GPP access should be released or not when the MA PDU Session is moved to EPS as described in clause 4.22.6.2.